Dhamar Governorate: Geography

 Dhamar Governorate has a total area of 7586–7,935 km2, and is divided among 12 administrative districts (مُدِيْرِيَّأت) and further divided into 314 'Uzlat (sub-districts).
 According to the 2004 census, the population was 1,329,229 people, most of whom live in the governorate's 3,262 villages.
-A visitor may enter the governorate about 70 km south of the Sana'a Airport.
-The center of the governorate is about 100 km from Sana'a, the capital of Yemen.
-It is located to the south and southeast of Sana'a Governorate, to the north of Ibb Governorate, to the east of Al Hudaydah Governorate and to the northwest of Al Bayda' Governorate in the central highlands of Yemen.
+A visitor may enter the governorate about 70 km south of the Sanaa International Airport.
+The center of the governorate is about 100 km from Sanaa, the capital of Yemen.
+It is located to the south and southeast of Sanaa Governorate, to the north of Ibb Governorate, to the east of Al Hudaydah Governorate and to the northwest of Al Bayda' Governorate in the central highlands of Yemen.

 Much of the governorate lies between 1600–3200 m above sea level, with topography that varies from high mountains to deep valleys, upland plains and plateaus.
 Major mountains include Isbil, Al-Lisi, Duran, the two Wusab mountain ranges, and the 'Utamah mountains.
 Jahran, in the north-central part of the governorate, is its most extensive plain.
 A volcanic field, Harras of Dhamar, extends 80 km to the east of Dhamar town.

 The governorate's climate is temperate, although the central and eastern sections of the governorate tend to be cold during the winter, while the valleys and western slopes are warmer.
 The average temperatures range from 10 to 19 °C in summer, and from 8 to -1 °C in winter.
 Dhamar is the most consistently elevated governorate in Yemen, with most of the land lying at over 2500 m.
 The climate, though, remains hot during the day, with typical maxima of between 25 and 30 °C, but frosts are very common at night during the winter months.
 During January 1986, temperatures are believed to have fallen as low as -12 °C. Although no reliable rain gauge exists within the governorate, it is estimated that annual rainfall would range between 400 and 500 mm concentrated exclusively in the summer months, especially in July and August but also in March and April.
 Occasionally, floods can prove disastrous though causing extensive erosion, notably in early April 2006.